weavy-labs/msbuild-inapp-chat/README.txt

 ###########################################################################################################################

 - Open \DemoHost\appsettings.json
-- Update with your secret below and save (you'll find secret under the "Account" tab):
+- Update with your ClientID and Secret below and save;

 {
-  "ClientId": "get.weavy.io",
+  "ClientId": "{ YOUR CLIENT ID }",
   "ClientSecret": "{ YOUR SECRET FROM THE SANDBOX }"
 }